UMM-CSci-3601-S20/it-3-caymanislandsolympicathletes2016/README.md

 ### Deployment
 * Docker is used to contain software in its own packages and still allow it to communicate with each other.
 * DigitalOcean is used as a hosting service.

+### Authentication
+* Auth0 is used to generate secure tokens with which we authenticate our users.
+* Google OAuth 2.0 is used to log users in through their google accounts.

 ## Resources
 | Client | Server | Database | Deployment |